 9k per 100k

 Our answer to this is to show you the disciplines in which a school's faculty and alumni have had the highest historical influence.
 A school may be influential in a discipline even if they do not offer degrees in that area.
 We've organized two lists to show where they are influential and offer corresponding degrees, and where they are influential through scholarship although they don't offer degrees in the disciplines.

 Who are Yale University's Most influential alumni?

-Yale University's most influential alumni faculty include professors and professionals in the fields of Law, Religious Studies, and Political Science.
-Yale University’s most academically influential people include Paul Krugman, Richard Posner, and Harold Bloom.
+Yale University's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Law, and Political Science.
+Yale University’s most academically influential people include Paul Krugman, Thorstein Veblen, and George Gaylord Simpson.